HFF-Git/VCPU-32/VCPU32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 The "dw" field specifies the data length.
 From 0 to 3 the data length is byte, half word, word and double.
 The double option is reserved for future use.
 The computed offset must match the alignment size of the data to fetch.

 The "M" bit indicates base register increment.
 If set, a negative value in the "ofs" field or negative content "a" will add the offset to the base register before the memory access, otherwise after the memory access.
-If the "b" and "r" register are the same, the operation will store the loaded result in the register and the base registewr address modification is ignored.
+If the "b" and "r" register are the same, the operation will store the loaded result in the register and the base register address modification is ignored.

 #### Operation